Transports Week In Review - Activity Declines During The Pre-Christmas Week

 - The Boeing Company 24.7 percent

-- JB Hunt Transport 24.2 percent
+- J.B.
+Hunt Transport 24.2 percent

 - Republic Services (NYSE:RSG) 20.4 percent